Interpretable Feature Learning in Multivariate Big Data Analysis for Network Monitoring: Introduction

 \section{Introduction}

+In the Big Data era, there is an increasing interest in the development of new data analysis methods to improve the performance of communication networks, in tasks like network monitoring, troubleshooting and optimization~\cite{ietf-opsawg-ntf-13}.
+The current trend in data analysis is towards highly complex black-box methodologies, like deep learning~\cite{pang2021deep}.
+These methodologies learn models of the data intended to be used automatically, and with little or no human supervision or interaction.
+Unfortunately, for many network applications, a model of the data is of little use if it cannot be interpreted by a human operator.

+The relevance of interpretable models in several applications has raised a lot of attention in the research community in recent years~\cite{molnar2019interpretable}.
+There are two basic approaches to the derivation of interpretable models from data.
+On the one hand, the need for the interpretation of black-box models has given rise to concepts like interpretable or explainable machine learning~\cite{doshi2017towards}, where strategies to explain black-box models or to calibrate more interpretable black-box models are pursued.
+An alternative approach is to use data analysis methods that are themselves interpretable, rather than black-box~\cite{rudin2019stop}.
+This paper lies in the second category.

+Just like their black-box counterparts, interpretable models can be useful in classification, regression and anomaly detection tasks.
+However, a major advantage of interpretable models is that they also provide information about \emph{why\/} a model gives a certain output.
+There are many situations in which an answer is not of practical use, without knowing the ``why''.
+Network monitoring is an example: network operators desire to detect unwanted events during the network operation, but they also need to understand their root causes and troubleshoot them as soon as possible.

-Multivariate exploratory analysis has been recognized as an outstanding approach in several domains, including industrial monitoring~\cite{Ferrer2014}, network security~\cite{Camacho2014}, marketing~\cite{article}, weather modeling~\cite{Jolliffe02}, bioinformatics~\cite{Zou2006}, food research~\cite{Bro98multi-wayanalysis}, and so forth.
-In this methodology, visualization, interpretation and data interaction are the principal tools for an analyst to interact and understand data and the problem the data reflects.
-This is an alternative data-driven approach to the one currently dominating machine learning, e.g., deep-learning, in which the model is built as a black box to approximate an output of interest and little interpretation is left to the analyst.
+Multivariate analysis has been recognized as an outstanding data analysis approach in several domains, including industrial monitoring~\cite{Ferrer2014}, network security~\cite{Camacho2014}, marketing~\cite{article}, weather modeling~\cite{Jolliffe02}, bioinformatics~\cite{Zou2006}, food research~\cite{Bro98multi-wayanalysis}, and so forth.
+In this paper, we are interested in a multivariate methodology for data interpretation: matrix factorization with component models.
+In this methodology, visualization, interpretation and data interaction are the principal tools for an analyst to understand the problem the data reflects.
+Two are the main features that make matrix factorization an appealing methodology for the analysis of complex data: i) most matrix factorization models are simple to interpret, because they are based on linear algebra, and ii) they generate factors that simplify the visualization of data.
+Another advantage is that, even if a model is created to respond to a specific question (e.g., anomaly detection), the interaction of the analyst with the data through the model can bring much more information, like the derivation of new, unexpected findings (e.g., network misconfiguration or sub-optimal functioning).
+This property is a useful one that black-box models do not normally provide.